christopher5106/christopher5106.github.io/_posts/2016-01-26-gpu-computing-with-bidmach-library-simply-amazing.markdown

 - the times,
 - the consumed data gigabytes,
 - the megabytes per seconds, and
-- the occupied GPU memory :
+- the occupied GPU memory

+as here :

     corpus perplexity=14737,915077